jchooch/jchooch.github.io/about.md

   </div>
   <div class="col">
     <p>
     I just finished my undergraduate degree in Systems Biology at Duke University, which ended up being a mix of computational biology and neuroscience.
-    I have longstanding interests in philosophy and psychology, but am now especially interested in cognitive science, including its overlap with theoretical neurobiology and artificial intelligence.
-    I have found few subjects which cohere so well theoretically but which also envelope so many diverse lines of empirical enquiry, and it's this consilience and interdisciplinarity which I find fascinating, especially when quantitative theory is brought to bear.
-    I am currently working at the Naumann Lab in the Neurobiology department at Duke, but hope to pursue graduate study in computational cognitive science broadly construed.
+I am currently working at the Naumann Lab in the Neurobiology department at Duke, and most preoccupied in my own time by cognitive science broadly construed.
+I hope to pursue graduate study in computational neuro-/cognitive science soon.
+My longest standing interests are probably in philosophy and psychology.
+I do feel as though my mind bears the marks of one whose first intellectual engagement was with philosophy and psychology.
+In philosophy, I was first moved by questions in metaphysics, philosophy of mind, and ethics.
+Over time, I have become more interested in formal epistemology, philosophy of language, and philosophy of science in its various forms.
+In psychology, I was  first gripped by case studies in psychiatry and clinical neuropsychology, especially those due to Hervey Cleckley, Alexander Luria, and Oliver Sacks.
+I have come to believe that the most profound science is philosophically consequential, and that psychology, at its best, interacts with neurobiology, computer science, statistics, and so on.
+My primary interests are now in cognitive science, theoretical neurobiology, and artificial intelligence.
+I have found few subjects which cohere so well but which also envelope so many diverse lines of empirical enquiry, and it's this consilience and interdisciplinarity which I find so stimulating, especially when quantitative theory is brought to bear.
 I also love rock climbing and alpinism, travelling to new places, literature of all sorts, comedy, film, and all the other good things in life.
   </p>
   </div>
 </div>